AbsaOSS/living_doc_generator/README.md

 - [License Information](#license-information)
 - [Contact or Support Information](#contact-or-support-information)

 A tool designed to data-mine GitHub repositories for issues containing project documentation (e.g. tagged with feature-related labels).
-This tool automatically generates comprehensive living documentation in markdown format, providing detailed feature overview pages and in-depth feature descriptions.
+This tool automatically generates comprehensive living documentation in Markdown format, providing detailed feature overview pages and in-depth feature descriptions.

 ## Motivation
 Addresses the need for continuously updated documentation accessible to all team members and stakeholders.
 Achieves this by extracting information directly from GitHub issues and integrating this functionality to deliver real-time, markdown-formatted output.
 Ensures everyone has the most current project details, fostering better communication and efficiency throughout development.